 Foods to steer away from: pasta, pork (all varieties), most casseroles are too “blended together” for people to feel comfortable with.

 Sauces & seasoning: Keep all sauces, gravies and strong seasonings on the side so that people can decide for themselves how much or whether they want to add them.
 Plain food is best – there’s always an option to dress it up, even if that means just adding ketchup.

 It’s not always possible to separate out the seasoning from a recipe but try not to make any dish too spicy.
 Again, people can always add hot sauce, peppers or something else if they desire.

 Dessert: Keep them simple and optional.
 Fresh-cut fruit, cookies, or yogurt.

 If every meal was meat, rice/potato, vegetable they would be absolutely fine with that.
 Give them the option to add to things but otherwise keep it simple.

-If you are interested in being a Meal Host please fill out our application and submit it along with two references and a police background check.
+If you are interested in being a Meal Host please fill out our online application and we will also require two references and a police background check.